 How do you test for pesticides?

 Cannabis samples are homogenized, extracted using a custom protocol, thereby removing interfering compounds.
 Instrumental analysis is performed with UHPLC-MS/MS (tandem quadrupole).
+In Washington and California, the pesticide testing requirements also require the lab to utilize a separate technology called GC-MS/MS. Therefore, even tho it is referred to and billed as the “pesticide test,” from the lab’s perspective it is actually two tests.

 Target compounds are identified by matching to Certified Reference Materials.
 Ion-selective detection (multiple reaction monitoring, or MRM) are used to ensure that precursor and product ions of the correct masses co-elute and are observed in ratios matching those for the reference materials.